ArtemPt239/rainbow-track/README.md

 # Rainbow track
 GNOME shell extension for smooth two-click time tracking with Toggl Track.

-Built with purpose of making time tracking on linux a smoother experience.
+Built with the purpose of making time tracking on Linux a smoother experience.

 Built on top of [Argos](https://github.com/p-e-w/argos).